Open-Spellbook/.github/README.md

 ## Join Us

 The Web3 ecosystem thrives on open-source projects.
 We believe in that ethos and are working diligently to reclaim the Spellbook from its commercial confines.
 By contributing to this initiative, you're supporting a project and fostering an open and vibrant data ecosystem within Web3.
+Please [join the Discord](https://discord.gg/3GcWhFUU) to contribute and help make this project a success!